 There are two kinds of speeds.
 The travel speed and the cutting speed.
 Both kinds of speeds are expressed in inches per minute for CNCs.

-Due to the large travel distance along X and Y axes, you need to carefully consider the travel speed of your 4x8 CNC.
+Due to the large travel distance along the X and Y axes, you need to carefully consider the travel speed of your 4x8 CNC.

 The Avid PRO CNC has a maximum travel speed of 1000 ipm whereas the ShopBot PRSalpha has a speed of 1800 ipm!